wkeese/requirejs-dplugins/docs/icon.md

 # requirejs-dplugins/icon!

-This plugin load svg icons and declares them in one sprite, insert inline in the DOM, so that you can reference them in a `<use>` tag.
+This plugin loads svg icons so that you can reference them in a `<use>` tag.

 ## Example